avelasco920/stock-overflow/README.md

 + Obtain real-time trade price pulled from external API
 + Visualize historical trading price up to five years
 + Buy and sell company shares based on current market-price
++ Watch companies to add to user's Watchlist
 + See financial portfolio on account page
 + Read news articles on publicly traded companies